Did you know... HIF was first established back in 1954! Click here to learn more about the history of HIF

 Our constitution, which sets out HIF’s governance framework, functions in harmony with other governance standards or practices established by regulatory authorities, including APRA and ASIC, that HIF is required to comply with.

-The Board of HIF, which currently comprises of five directors has overall responsibility for corporate governance, including the establishment, review and approval of policies, processes, procedures and practices, as well as assessing its own performance and that of each director individually and management and to regularly monitor and assess financial performance.
+The Board of HIF has overall responsibility for HIF's corporate governance.
+This includes establishing, reviewing and approving policies, processes, procedures and practices, as well as assessing its own management and performance (including that of each Director individually) in order to regularly monitor and assess financial performance.
 The Board may establish sub-committees for specific purposes (e.g. Audit and Risk Committee).
 Under our constitution, the Board must comprise not less than five and not more than nine directors.

 The Board must comprise a majority of non-executive directors whilst the majority of directors must ordinarily reside in Australia.
 Pursuant to our constitution, a director of HIF must be a contributor to the health fund and are elected or re-elected at an annual general meeting of company members.
 The Board has responsibility for nominating directors in conjunction with any nomination committee established by HIF.

 Our current Board of Directors comprises of: